Kanaduchi/vwcoding/docs/MQB-Evo/AID.md

     1. DO NOT CODE, otherwise you will have a blank display and won't be able to exit the menu!
     2. Tested with an AID 5H0920340A SW 3470

-!!! tip "How revert this coding"
+!!! tip "How to revert this coding"
     If you have coded it despite the warning, the automatic key assignment must be deactivated.
     To do this, go to the infotainment system, select "User -> Setup -> Automatic Key Assignment," and disable this feature.
     After that, restart the MIB, either by holding the "Power" button for about 20 seconds or locking the vehicle and waiting for 15 minutes.